 Those creepy Arch Rivals glitched screenprints

-from last time were so much fun, that I decided this week I was going to search around my hard drive for OTHER video game pictures, where the emulator didn't get it quite right!
+from last time were so much fun, that I decided this week I was going to search around my hard drive for OTHER video game pictures, where the picture-capturing didn't get it quite right!

 And it's all

 because I couldn't think of anything else to write about before the last minute for fun!